cocoon2wong/Re/README.md

 ### ETH-UCY, SDD, NBA, nuScenes

-{: .box-warning}
+> [!WARNING]
-**Warning:** If you want to validate `Re` models on these datasets, make sure you are getting this repository via `git clone` and that all `gitsubmodules` have been properly initialized via `git submodule update --init --recursive`.
+> If you want to validate `Re` models on these datasets, make sure you are getting this repository via `git clone` and that all `gitsubmodules` have been properly initialized via `git submodule update --init --recursive`.

 You can run the following commands to prepare dataset files that have been validated in our paper: